 Luxury

-The Belmond Mount Nelson Hotel – a classic in Cape Town.
+The Belmond Mount Nelson Hotel – A classic in Cape Town.
 It’s one of those places that’s full of history and has been around since the early developmental days of the city.
 Even if you prefer modern accommodations, this elegant and classical hotel is at least worth a visit.
-You should definitely find an afternoon to visit for high tea, served in the afternoons from 3:30 – 5:30.
-You get a wide selection of teas and a huge variety of cakes, cookies and snacks to accompany your afternoon tea break.
+You should definitely find an afternoon to visit for high tea, served in the afternoons from 3:30 to 5:30.
+You get a wide selection of teas and a huge variety of cakes, cookies, and snacks to accompany your afternoon tea break.

 Mid-Range

 Grand Daddy Hotel – One of our favorite places in Cape Town on the Long Street strip is The Grand Daddy Hotel.
-This boutique hotel has a great restaurant plus an awesome rooftop bar and even features a trailer park.
-You can stay in one of seven Airstream trailers that have been retrofitted – complete with a queen-size bed, wet room with a shower plus modern comforts like TV, air conditioning and a mini-fridge.
+This boutique hotel has a great restaurant, an awesome rooftop bar, and even features a trailer park.
+You can stay in one of seven Airstream trailers that have been retrofitted—complete with a queen-size bed, wet room with a shower, plus modern comforts like TV, air conditioning, and a mini-fridge.
 It’s incredibly unique.

 Budget

-Cactus House – at the foot of Cape Town’s dramatic and world-famous Table Mountain is the unique guesthouse exclusively for gay men.
+Cactus House – At the foot of Cape Town’s dramatic and world-famous Table Mountain is this unique guesthouse exclusively for gay men.
 It’s the only property of this type in Cape Town.
-Successfully being around since the year 2000 and a loyal icon of the LGBT community, Cactus House has built a reputation of class, consistency and excellence.
+Successfully being around since the year 2000 and a loyal icon of the LGBTQ+ community, Cactus House has built a reputation of class, consistency, and excellence.

 We’ve partnered with misterb&b to help curate the most LGBT+ friendly homestays. misterb&b is not a hotel or chain, but rather a booking platform for rooms, apartments and homes and it allows you to book from gay and gay-friendly hosts around the world.
 They have hosts in more than 200 countries and territories with more than 1 million total listings.
 Understanding the gay scene is much more easily done with the help of a local and home-sharing is one of the best ways to meet someone living in the city who knows how things work, where and when are the best nights to go out, and what places to eat at and which to avoid. misterb&b is our top choice if your priority is exploring the local gay scene.